BuptStEve/markdown-it-vuese/README.md

 It takes [@vuese/parser `ParserResult`][7] as a parameter.

-If `useParser` exists, it returns the result directly after running, otherwise try running `useRender'.
+If `useParser` exists, it returns the result directly after running, otherwise try running `useRender`.

 ### useRender
 * Type: `Function`